-Earlier this week I shared with you how fearful I was about going into Manchester this week, and the meditation that I was using to help transform this fear (you can read that blog here).
+A few days ago I shared with you how fearful I was about going into Manchester this week, and the meditation that I was using to help transform this fear (you can read the ‘What can mindfulness do for fear?’ blog here).
 Well yesterday I made the trip, and I am so glad that I did.
 As I made my way across the city I used a mindful walking meditation to help me connect with all that is solid, safe and happy here.

 Mindful Walking Meditation

 The words that I use are those taught by Thich Nhat Hanh:

 I have arrived.
 I am home.
 In the here, and in the now.